 Over five times as many people (38 per cent to 7 per cent) thought the UK generally had a problem but not their own community.
 This shows the effect the media has on those in areas that have very little immigration but who see it as a national problem.

 Never has the language of our politicians been so one sided.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.